 When a device reports the successful receipt and verification of a new file package, a log event is added to that Device's log.

-This is particularly useful if the devices themselves are also using device logs to report regular status and error messages, as it allows you to have a full report of the diagnostic and operational health of each device that can also be queried programmatically at a fleet level.
+This is particularly useful if the devices themselves are also using device logs to report regular status and error messages, as it allows you to have a full report of the diagnostic and operational health of each device that can also be queried programmatically.

 A deployment is moved to "Archived" in the following conditions: